frida/frida-website/_i18n/en/_docs/gadget.md

     interfaces.

 -   `port`: number specifying the TCP port to listen on.
 Defaults to `27042`.

+-   `on_port_conflict`: string specifying either `fail` or `pick-next`, stating what to do if the listening port is already taken.
+The default is `fail`, which means Gadget will fail to start.
+Specify `pick-next` if you would like it to try each consecutive port until an available port is found.

 -   `on_load`: string specifying either `resume` or `wait`, stating what to do when Gadget is loaded.
 The default is `wait`, which means it will wait for